Things to know when you visit

 Boettcher Foundation Education Gallery

 A place to pause and reflect, the Boettcher Foundation Education Gallery contains books, exhibition catalogues, and short videos concerning the art and life of Clyfford Still, as well as his Abstract Expressionist contemporaries.
-In addition, the gallery provides a small number of art related children’s books and activities.
+In addition, the gallery includes The Making Space, a hands-on creation studio available for adults and children to experiment with a variety of art materials.